cloydlau/webgl-fluid/README.md

 # webgl-fluid

-**ES module support for https://github.com/PavelDoGreat/WebGL-Fluid-Simulation**
+**ES Module support for https://github.com/PavelDoGreat/WebGL-Fluid-Simulation**

 <br>

 ### Features

-- √ ES module
+- √ ESM & UMD
 - √ Configurable
 - √ 0 dependency
 - √ Hover to activate by default, can also be Click